ncrowther/bpmnToWdgCompiler/README.md

 ## Usage

 Download this repo as a zip and extract to a folder of your choice.
-Create a new process in BlueWorksLive.
+Create a new process in BlueWorks Live.
 Export the process as BPMN 2.0
 Save the zip to a folder of your choice.
 Extract the zip.